Scenario Model Predictive Control for Data-based Energy Management in Plug-in Hybrid Electric Vehicles: Scenario Model Predictive Control

 \section{Scenario Model Predictive Control}

-We propose an MPC framework for solving (\ref{equation::optimal_contrinuous}) approximately, in which the control variables are updated at a frequency of 1\,Hz\footnote{The approach can be readily extended to an arbitrary sampling interval.} throughout the journey by solving a discrete-time optimal control problem, and held constant between each update.
-To aid the presentation of the proposed framework, we begin by assuming that at each variable update instant the controller has a single prediction of the vehicle's future velocity, $v:=(v_0, \dots, v_{N-1}) \in\mathbb{R}^N$, and the road gradient of the road, $\theta:=(\theta_0, \dots, \theta_{N-1})\in\mathbb{R}^n$, where $N \in \mathbb{N}$ is the length of the prediction horizon.
-It is assumed that the predictions are also sampled at 1 Hz, although this is not required and the methods presented here can be extended to an arbitrary sampling interval\footnote{Note that, for the example variable $v$, the notation $v(t)$ is used to represent the simulated velocity at time $t$, whereas the notation $v_k$ is used to represent the velocity \emph{predicted} by the MPC at time $v(t + k)$.}.
+We propose a MPC framework for solving (\ref{equation::optimal_contrinuous}) approximately, in which the control variables are updated at a frequency of 1\,Hz\footnote{The approach can be readily extended to an arbitrary sampling interval, subject to the associated MPC optimization solution times.} throughout the journey by solving a discrete-time optimal control problem, and held constant between each update.
+To aid the presentation of the proposed framework, we begin by considering the deterministic case where at each variable update instant the controller has a single prediction of the vehicle's future velocity, $v:=(v_0, \dots, v_{N-1}) \in\mathbb{R}^N$, and the gradient of the road, $\theta:=(\theta_0, \dots, \theta_{N-1})\in\mathbb{R}^N$, where $N \in \mathbb{N}$ is the length of the prediction horizon\footnote{Note that, for the example variable $v$, the notation $v(t)$ is used to represent the simulated velocity at time $t$, whereas the notation $v_k$ is used to represent the velocity \emph{predicted} by the MPC at time $v(t + k)$.}; later this formulation will be extended to consider the case of multiple predictions.
+It is assumed that the predictions are also sampled at 1 Hz, although this is not required and the methods presented here can be extended to an arbitrary sampling interval.
 The predicted rotational speed of the wheels, $\omega_{w,k} \in \mathbb{R}$, and driver's power demand, $P_{drv,k} \in \mathbb{R}$, can then be determined for all $k \in \{0, \dots, N-1 \}$ using similar forms of \eqref{equation::wheel_speed} and \eqref{equation::longitudinal_model} (the accelerations $\dot{v}_k$ can be calculated using numerical differentiation of $v$).